DinoChiesa/apigee-el/README.md

 ## License

 This material is Copyright 2017 Dino Chiesa and Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the elisp code as well as any API Proxy templates.

+## Disclaimer

+This module is not an official Google product, nor is it part of an official Google product.